 For some individuals it is easier to write a letter or an email to their spouse.
 This gives them time to outline their feelings, to slowly go over the history and to carefully choose the words they want to use.
 If you choose this option, I recommend that you write a draft and sit with it for a day or two – you might be surprised by what else comes up that needs to be include.
 Truth-telling begets more truth-telling.

 If you find yourself struggling to find a way to say your truth, you might need a safe place to begin this conversation.
 Counseling is one option as a way to create a holding space for truth telling.
-If you have any questions about counseling or how secrets can affect a marriage, please reach out to me here.
+If you have any questions about counseling or how secrets can affect a marriage, please contact me.
 I offer a free consultation and provide phone and video counseling.